BU-Center-for-Antiracist-Research/neighborhood_racial_composition_built_environment_and_health_outcome/README.md

 ## Documentation

 - FinalData: this folder contains the final datasets we constructed for the analysis.
 The finaldata_holc contains the additional variables for HOLC graded analysis.
 The data dictionary for Built Environment indicators can also be found here.
-- RCodes: this folder contains the R scripts for the data analysis.
+- Codes: this folder contains the R scripts and the Python code for the data analysis and visualizations.
 Scripts are numbered in sequence.
-- Output: this folder contains the tables and figures we used in the paper or the supplementary materials.
+- Output: this folder contains the tables we used in the paper or the supplementary materials.
+- Figures: this folder contains the figures genereated in R or Python that was included in the paper and its supplement.
 - QGISProject: this folder contains the QGIS project and the corresponding shapefiles used for producing Figure 1 in the paper.
 - RawData: this folder contains the raw datasets in their original shape.

+### Additional Notes on Figures and tables
+All tables and figures in the Output or Figures folder are directly exported from R or Python, except for:
+- Table 3, which is complied from the individual models results stored in the Output folder
+- Table S3, which is only generated as html tables in R
+- Table S9, which is manually complied from the model performance based onß Table S7 and S8

 ## Authors